DISEASES / COLON CANCER

 What is colon cancer?

-Most colon cancers begin as precancerous polyps found in the colon.
-Polyps vary in size, type, and most importantly, in their propensity to turn into colon cancer.
-Screening tests such as colonoscopy allow Gastroenterologists to remove these potentially cancerous polyps.
+First of all, most colon cancers begin as a then precancerous polyp which is found in the colon.
+In addition, polyps can vary in size as well as type.
+Most importantly, they can then vary in their propensity to turn into colon cancer.
+Consequently, screening tests such as colonoscopy allow Gastroenterologists to then remove these potentially cancerous polyps.

 Who is at risk of developing colon polyps/cancer?

 Approximately a quarter of patients age 50 years old have high-risk colon polyps.
-This risk increases in those with a family history of colon polyps or colon cancer.
-Some patients have genetic syndromes that increase their risk of cancer.
-Aside from family history and genetic syndromes, there are other factors that increase your risk of developing colon polyps and subsequent colon cancer:
+Therefore, this risk increases in those with a family history of colon polyps as well as colon cancer.
+In addition, some patients have genetic syndromes which then increase their risk of cancer.
+Consequently, aside from family history as well as genetic syndromes, there are also other factors which increase your risk of developing colon polyps as well as subsequent colon cancer: